Classical Wave methods and modern gauge transforms: Spectral Asymptotics in the one dimensional case: Introduction

-First of all, we need some notation.
-Consider a pseudo-differential operator $V$ acting on $L^2(\R^d)$ with a bounded symbol $v=v(\bx,\bxi)$ (all our symbols will be considered in the Weyl quantization).
-We denote by $\hat v=\hat v(\bth,\bxi)$ the Fourier transform of $v$ in the $\bx$ variable considered in the sense of distributions; in analogy with the periodic case, the variable $\bth$ will be called {\it a frequency}.
+We denote by $\hat v=\hat v(\bth,\bxi)$ the Fourier transform of $v$ in the $\bx$ variable considered in the sense of tempered distributions; in analoguey with the periodic case, the variable $\bth$ will be called {\it a frequency}.
 If $v$ is periodic in $\bx$ with $\Gamma$ being its lattice of periods, then $\hat v$ is a linear combination of delta-functions located at the points of the dual lattice $\Gamma'$.
-We say that an operator $A$ with symbol $a$ is diagonal (or has constant coefficients) if $a$ does not depend on $\bx$, i.e. $\hat a$ is a multiple of the delta-function at $\bth=0$ (with coefficient depending on $\bxi$).
-An equivalent description of a diagonal operator is this: if we put
+We say that an operator $A$ with symbol $a$ is a Fourier multiplier if $a$ does not depend on $\bx$, i.e. $\hat a$ is a multiple of the delta-function at $\bth=0$ (with coefficient depending on $\bxi$).
+An equivalent description of a Fourier multiplier is this: if we put

 For simplicity, in this discussion we assume that $H=-\Delta+V$ is a Schr\"odinger operator.
-We fix a large $\rho$ and try to compute $e(H)(\rho)(\bx,\bx)$.
-We note that for any diagonal $A$ it is a relatively simple task to compute $e(A)(\rho)(\bx,\bx)$.
-Indeed, since $A$ becomes a multiplication operator after conjugation by the Fourier transform, the spectral function can be computed using the formula for the spectral projector of a multiplication operator.
+We take a large $\rho$ and try to compute $E(H)(\rho;\bx,\bx)$.
+We note that for any Fourier multiplier, $A$, it is a relatively simple task to compute $E(A)(\rho;\bx,\bx)$.
+Indeed, since $A$ becomes a multiplication operator after conjugation by the Fourier transform, the spectral function can be computed using the formula for the spectral projector of a multiplication operator and is given by

+Sometimes we will call Fourier multipliers operators with constant coefficients or diagonal operators because they act diagonally in the Besicovitch space $B_2(\mathbb{R}^d)$.

 Now we will discuss the methods used to establish our results.
 In the beginning of our paper, we will treat the case of arbitrary dimension and put $d=1$ only when it becomes necessary.
-Without loss of generality, we put $\bx=0$ and, for brevity, define $\N(\rho;H):=e(H)(\rho)(0,0)$ and call it the \emph{local density of states} at 0.
-We also fix a natural $N$; this is the number of asymptotic terms in \eqref{LP:asymptotic1} that we will obtain (which means we can ignore terms $o(\rho^{-2N})$).
+Without loss of generality, we temporarily put $\bx=0$ and \st{, for brevity, define $\N(\rho;H):=$} call $E(H)(\rho;0,0)$ the \emph{local density of states} at 0.
+We usually denote by $N$ the exponent in the remainder in the asymptotic formula \eqref{LP:asymptotic1} (which means we can ignore terms $o(\rho^{-N})$).